 Ethos & Mission

-The Poet’s Room was built from what I couldn’t find—a space where language, recovery, and creative practice could coexist without performance or pretense.
-A place to remember that rebuilding a life and writing one are not separate acts.
+The Poet’s Room was built from what I couldn’t find—a space where language, recovery, and creative practice could coexist without performance or pretense: a place to remember that living a life and writing one are not separate acts.

 Three people sitting close together outside in front of a wooden wall with shadow patterns and a silhouette image in background.
 Two women and a man, smiling at the camera.